 Opens deals at a faster rate for fast scalping and taking small profits

-Please note, when there is no volatility, QFL signals are not sent, and there might be certain cases where QFL trades are not starting within 24-36 hours, depending on the QFL settings of the Gordon bot.
+Please note, when there is no volatility, QFL signals are not sent, and there might be certain cases where QFL trades do not start within 24-36 hours, depending on the QFL settings of the Gordon bot and current market conditions.

 It is possible to slightly modify the settings of your Gordon bot if you'd like to do that.
 After successfully creating a bot, find it in the list of active bots.
 Click on the bot's name, then click "Edit" and select the "Advanced" tab.
 Next, find the section in the bot settings "Trade start condition" and adjust it.